About the Certificate

 Students are urged to study abroad, preferably in a non-English-speaking country, so that they can improve their language skills.
 Internships in foreign-policy fields (with international organizations, government agencies, multinational corporations, or nonprofit organizations) are encouraged.
 A statistics course in economics, government, or sociology is strongly recommended but not required.

 A maximum of two courses taken at other institutions, either in the United States or abroad, may be counted toward the certificate after they have been approved by the appropriate Wesleyan department chair for Wesleyan major credit.
-Once this approval has been given, the PAC Committee will determine which of the certificate requirements the course might fulfill.
+Once this approval has been given, the Certificate Committee will determine which of the certificate requirements the course might fulfill.

 Wesleyan courses that count toward the certificate are listed on the CIR web site.
 The deadline for submitting applications is the end of the second week of May of the graduating year.
 To receive the certificate upon graduation, students will be required to have an overall average of B+ or higher in the advanced courses submitted for certification (if only five courses are listed).
 Certification will appear on the student’s transcript after graduation.

-The foreign language requirement is met by course work through the intermediate college level in any foreign language or demonstration of proficiency gained elsewhere to the satisfaction of the PAC governing board.
+The foreign language requirement is met by course work through the intermediate college level in any foreign language or demonstration of proficiency gained elsewhere.
 Intermediate normally means any of the following: FREN215, GRST211 or 214, SPAN112, ITAL112, JAPN205, and HEBR202.